 Next, get clear on your goals.
 How much money do you hope to raise?
 How many raffle tickets do you think you'll sell?
 Setting a target helps you decide how many tickets to make and how to price them.

 Don't forget about your audience.
 Are they parents, business professionals, or community members?
-Their preferences should shape your ticket design and pricing when you create raffle tickets for your event.
+Their preferences should shape your ticket design and pricing when you create printable raffle tickets for your event.

 Now, make a list of what needs to go on your tickets.
 Every good raffle ticket should include: